ZnS-20/Android/README.md

 # Android

+I did this project for the [netcamp](http://www.netcamp.in/) course I took this september.

-## Using Android Studio
+## Android Studio

+This was my first time experience with android studio so I got to learn a lot.

+Following things have been done in this project:

-* In this project I use Android with core java to build apps.
+* I've used Android with core java to build very basic apps.
-* In First project I use *SQL* to create DataBase.
+* I've used *SQL* to create DataBase.